cosmicexplorer/helm-rg/README.md

     - [x] can change the filename by editing the file line
         - [x] needs to reset all the file data for each entry if the file name is being changed!!!
     - [ ] can expand the windows of text beyond single lines at a time
-        - and pop into another buffer for a quick view if you want
+        - [x] and pop into another buffer for a quick view if you want
+          - can use `helm-rg--visit-current-file-for-bounce`
 - [x] color all results in the file in the async action!
     - [x] don't recolor when switching to a different result in the same file!
     - [x] don't color matches whenever file path matches `helm-rg-shallow-highlight-files-regexp`